 OK OK, so this isn’t a cafe or a restaurant but ease up, these guys have definitely earned the mention.
 Perth food delivery service Dinner Twist re-uses the esky they deliver your food in, but they'll also recycle all that annoying soft plastic that can't go in your recycle bin.
 Just chuck it back in the box and they will sort it out for you.
 Easy.
 On top of that, they only work with producers of deliciousness who share the same passion for sustainability.

 No one can fault Steam Haus for doing everything they can to be more environmentally friendly.
 From the Keep Cups on offer to the paper straws in use, the flourishing garden out the back growing herbs to the who gives a crap 100% recycled toilet paper donned in their loos.
 In the kitchen, the team uses Kooda buckets for composting food waste and on the floor, 80% of their furniture is upcycled or second hand.

 May Street Larder

-With sustainability at the forefront of Raw Kitchen’s ethos, you knew it was going to feature on this list, didn't you?
+With sustainability at the forefront of Mother's (formerly Raw Kitchen) ethos, you knew it was going to feature on this list, didn't you?
 But it’s not just their plant-based restaurant or kombucha microbrewery that has got us talking.
-Their cute little store tucked away in the corner is Perth’s largest stockist of zero waste and plastic free products, so if you're trying to go plastic free at home, head here for a bit of inspo.
-Turns out plastic free doesn’t mean option free!
+ZERO STORE tucked away in the front corner is Perth’s largest stockist of zero waste and plastic free products, so if you're trying to go plastic-free at home, head here for a bit of inspo.
+Turns out plastic-free doesn’t mean option free.

 Manna Wholefoods And Cafe